Shoppers Food & Pharmacy

-Shoppers Food & Pharmacy, also known as Shoppers Food Warehouse, is a chain of 22 supermarkets located in the Baltimore and Washington, D.C., metropolitan areas.
+Shoppers Food & Pharmacy, also known as Shoppers Food Warehouse, is a chain of 22 American supermarkets located in the Baltimore and Washington, D.C., metropolitan areas.
 Shoppers has fresh produce, Swift Angus beef, Smithfield natural pork, all-natural chicken, Dietz & Watson delis, fresh seafood, steamed shrimp, as well as hot food bars.

 Shoppers is thought to have innovated several now-common supermarket features, such as warehouse shelving (no longer utilized in its stores), open-bin bulk foods (also no longer found in the chain), large salad bars with hot prepared foods and specialized fans to keep produce fresh, and "warehouse-sized" packaged products.
 Shoppers also was one of the first chains to sell all of its produce by the pound, rather than by the item, which is now common.
 This prevented the "picked-over" selection of produce commonly found in conventional supermarkets several days after a produce delivery.